Lowering Your Capital Gains Tax

 When you begin to withdraw money from a retirement account -- after you've reached retirement age -- you'll be taxed at your normal income tax bracket.
 The advantage here is that when you're retired, you'll probably be in a lower tax bracket than when you were working [source: Investopedia].

 The final strategy for lowering your capital gains tax burden involves those capital losses we mentioned before.
 If you sell an asset for less than its original purchase price, that's a capital loss.
 You can subtract, or deduct, capital losses from your capital gains to lower your total taxable earnings.
 A smart strategy is to sell any investments that are losing money within the first year.
 That way you won't have to pay a high, short-term capital gains tax if they somehow start to earn money.

 Interestingly, unlike capital gains, you don't have to apply capital losses to the tax year in which they occurred.
 It's legal to carry over losses from the current year to one of the next seven years of tax returns.
 This way you can wait for an especially high capital gains year to use the capital loss deduction.

-For more information on investing and personal finances, take a look at the links on the next page.
+For more information on investing and personal finances, take a look at the links below.

 Last editorial update on Jan 15, 2019 06:02:37 pm.

 Related HowStuffWorks Articles